 - Once thickened, add cheeses and stir until melted and incorporated.

-- At this point, add broccoli to the pasta pot and cook for remaining 2 minutes.
+- At this point (2 minutes before pasta is done cooking), add broccoli to the pot with the pasta and cook for remaining 2 minutes.

 - Drain pasta and broccoli in a colander and pour into skillet with alfredo sauce.

-- Toss to fully coat pasta with sauce and garnish with parsley.
+- Toss to fully coat pasta with sauce and garnish with additional parmesan, parsley, red pepper flakes and/or toasted panko breadcrumbs.